ansys/pyansys-dev-guide/doc/source/overview/index.rst

 Contributing to this guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you would like to contribute to this development guide, maintainers gladly review
+If you would like to contribute to this development guide, maintainers gladly
-your pull requests.
-Feel free to submit them, following the
+review all pull requests.
+Please follow the :ref:`Documentation style`.
-:ref:`Documentation style`.

 This repository uses the `pre-commit <https://pre-commit.com/>`_ library to
 automate style checking.
 To use it, enter your Python environment and install